Illinois Marijuana Trafficking Laws

 How Many Grams of Weed Is Considered Trafficking in Illinois?

-According to Section 5.1 of the Illinois Cannabis Control Act, marijuana trafficking involves bringing above 2,500 grams of weed into Illinois.
+According to Section 5.1 of the Illinois Cannabis Control Act, a person is guilty of marijuana trafficking if they unlawfully bring more than 2,500 grams of weed into Illinois.
 Weed trafficking in Illinois is also defined as the intent to deliver or manufacture cannabis.
 Although many suspects have been charged with trafficking marijuana under Illinois law, the crime is sometimes prosecuted as a federal offense.
 Note that Illinois has laws governing the possession, production, and distribution of cannabis, that are different from laws governing other controlled substances.
 While the Cannabis Control Act covers weed trafficking, the Controlled Substance Trafficking Act governs general drug trafficking.

 What Are the Weed Trafficking Consequences in Illinois?